Welcome, budgeters and savvy savers!

 Now that you know how sinking funds work, let’s get started.
 Below I will break down sinking fund examples into categories.

 Remember, these are all just different types of sinking funds.
 You can have multiple sinking fund categories or just one or two.
 It’s entirely up to you!
-The goal is always to be prepared for unplanned or unexpected expenses.
+The goal is always to be prepared for unplanned or unexpected expenses, such as a holiday, vacation, etc!

 This sinking fund category includes things you like to save for as a family!
-Saving for retirement might be important for one spouse, and being able to take the family out for a fun night out might be necessary for another.
+Saving for retirement might be important for one spouse, and being able to take the family out for a fun night, might be important to the other.

-Create a sinking fund or multiple sinking funds to cover your family’s needs and wants.
+Create one sinking fund or multiple sinking fund categories to cover your family’s needs and wants.

 - Emergency funds: This fund is meant to cover unexpected expenses that may come up, such as car repairs, medical emergencies, or job loss.